botpress/botpress/README.md

 <a href='http://botpress.io'><img src='https://s3.amazonaws.com/botpress-io/images/screenshot-ui.png'></a>
 # <a href='http://botpress.io'><img src='https://httpsimage.com/img/botpress-logo-120.png' height='60'></a>

 Botpress is an open-source bot creation tool written in Javascript.
-It is powered by a rich set of open-source (and proprietary) modules built by the community.
+It is powered by a rich set of open-source modules built by the community.
 We like to say that **Botpress is like the Wordpress of Chatbots**; anyone can create and reuse other people's modules.

 | 📖 [Documentation](https://docs.botpress.io) | ⚗️ [Cookbook](https://github.com/botpress/cookbook) | 🖥 [Website](https://botpress.io) | 💬 [Chatroom](https://gitter.im/botpress/core) | 📦 [Modules](https://www.npmjs.com/search?q=botpress) |
 | ------------- | ------- | -------- | ------- | -------- |